 - What .Net features do you find difficult to use?

 How much does it cost to hire .Net developers?

 The cost of hiring a developer always depends on different aspects — are you looking for an in-house engineer, want to hire a contractor, or need a freelance .Net developer?
 Are you considering developers from the US only, or are you open to offshore?
 The developer’s location, experience, and skills all influence salary requirements.

 The table below compares the average cost of hiring an in-house US .Net developer vs. hiring a contractor with YouTeam vs. hiring a freelancer on Upwork.
 To understand the final cost of hiring, we have added information about extra expenses and hiring costs.

 |In-house hiring in the US||Staff augmentation via YouTeam||A freelance developer on Upwork|

 |Extra costs for the company||Taxes, bonuses, non-financial benefits, office rent, and support||YouTeam commission||Upwork commission|

 |Hiring costs||HR costs, job promotional ads||YouTeam does candidate sourcing and vetting and assists with interviews||Managers’ time for candidate sourcing, screening, and interviewing|

 Sources: Glassdoor, YouTeam, Upwork

-When it comes to recruiting .Net developers, there are two main things – knowledge and communication.
+When it comes to recruiting .Net developers, there are two main things — knowledge and communication.
 As a person responsible for the actual hiring, you should know whom you are looking for and where to look.
-After reading the article, the hiring process should become more structured for you, and you understand where to start and how to succeed in finding the right .Net developer for your project.
+After reading the article, the hiring process should become more structured for you, and you should have a better understanding of where to start and how to succeed in finding the right .Net developer for your next project.